kubernetes-sigs/knftables/README.md

 If any operation in the transaction would fail, then `Run()` will return an error and the entire transaction will be ignored.
-You can use the `nftables.IsNotFound()` and `nft.IsAlreadyExists()` methods to check for those well-known error types.
+You can use the `knftables.IsNotFound()` and `knftables.IsAlreadyExists()` methods to check for those well-known error types.
 In a large transaction, there is no supported way to determine exactly which operation failed.

-## `nftables.Transaction` operations
+## `knftables.Transaction` operations

-`nftables.Transaction` operations correspond to the top-level commands in the `nft` binary.
+`knftables.Transaction` operations correspond to the top-level commands in the `nft` binary.
 Currently-supported operations are:

 - `tx.Add()`: adds an object, which may already exist, as with `nft add`